bananabajanana/KNNClassifier3.0/readme.md

 #### These files manage the server processes.
 These are all about managing multiple clients, assigning sockets and threads, dealing with errors and making sure there are no memory leaks.

 The server code is divided to two different object files.
 First manages the CLI (Command Line Interface) and communication with a single Client.
-And the second manages the management of sockets and threads for the server as a whole.
+And the second handles the management of sockets and threads for the server as a whole.

 Thanks to all of our previous work, the CLI Object is relatively small and simple.
 It has one function `start`, which enters a continuous loop of printing the menu, waiting for a command decision, and executing the corresponding command.